nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Number of MEDIUM Priority People
 * Number of LOW Priority People
 * Number of People With Monthly Household Income <= 4000
-* Number of Appointments Within a Week From Current Date
+* Number of Appointments Scheduled Within Next 7 Days From Current Date
 * Number Of People Eligible For At Least One Scheme

 Format: `statistics`